 They will assess your credit history, as well as your corporate and private assets and provide you with a unique bond price that usually ranges from one to several hundred dollars (depending on the bond’s value and the business industry you’re in).

-Although most entrepreneurs view these bonds as an unwanted necessity or a necessary step in licensing process, surety bonds can benefit your future company in many different ways.
+Although most entrepreneurs view these bonds as an unwanted necessity or a necessary step in the licensing process, surety bonds can benefit your future company in many different ways.
 They protect your reputation and can quickly solve any type of customer damage claim.

-Surety bond will protect your customers, but you also need a guarantee that your company won’t suffer from damages caused by mishaps, natural disasters, fraudulent acts and customer and employee lawsuits.
+A surety bond will protect your customers, but you also need a guarantee that your company won’t suffer from damages caused by mishaps, natural disasters, fraudulent acts and customer and employee lawsuits.
 Your business operation will be safe with buying these business insurance policies:

 - Professional liability insurance (errors and omissions)- protects you from negligence claims due to harm that resulted from employee mistakes and failures to perform;